 What is a Stocks and Shares ISA?

-A stocks and shares ISA is a tax-free savings account.
+A stocks and shares ISA - or investment ISA - is a tax-free savings account.
 The money you put in can be used to buy shares, funds, ETFs and other types of investment.

 What are the Stocks and Shares ISA tax benefits?